INDIA- CIS DAY

 From its rich natural reserves and untapped resources to its economic advancements - CIS economies remain a one stop destination with varied opportunities.
 Strategically located at the convergence of Asia and Europe, CIS economies can play an important role to enhance trade facilitation and investment linkages across different countries of Asia and Europe.
 Reigniting our ancient trade links dating back to the silk route era to weaving new threads of economic complementarities is the future for development.

 India has been investing heavily in the CIS region, from economies in Central Asia to the Russian Far East region.
-India’s total export with the various countries of CIS region stood at US$ 3.94 billion whereas total import from the region stood at US$ 51.56 billion during the year 2023-2024 (Apr-Jan).
+India’s total Export with the various countries of CIS region stood at US$ 3 billion whereas total Import from the region stood at US$ 32 billion during the Year 2024-2025 (Apr-Sep).

 Objective